ROADS © www.rt66pix.com

 The Erie Canal boosted settlement and development of upstate NY and the Midwest, and cemented New York City's role in trade.
-Social and political views flowed Internet-style by word-of-mouth and exchange of canal-town newspapers.
+Social and political views flowed by word-of-mouth and canal-town newspapers.
 This also helped spread religious fervor including the new belief of Mormonism begun in the canal town of Palmyra.

 Upstate NY was America's first region to experience and benefit from massive technological change due to transportation.
 Also the first to suffer, when it was bypassed by progress: the growing network of steam-powered railroads.
-A century later with the automobile would come booming upstart cities like Detroit and Flint MI which rose, peaked, then suffered severe downturns.
-As technology changes, the torch gets passed to new areas while old ones decline.
+A century later with the automobile would come booming cities like Detroit and Flint MI which rose, peaked, then suffered severe downturns.
+As technology changes, the torch gets passed to new areas while old ones frequently decline.

 Steam-powered railroads (discussed below) were a vastly superior new technology.
 By the mid-1800s the spreading railroad network largely replaced the need for more canals.
 Three dozen canals remain in use.